-Note: You cannot view encrypted file system (EFS) NTFS volumes.
+Note: In the Recovery Point Browser, you cannot view encrypted file system (EFS) NTFS volumes.

-To open files within a recovery point
+To open and restore files within a recovery point

-1 On the Tools page, click Run Recovery Point Browser.

-2 In the Select Recovery Point panel, select a recovery point to restore, and then click OK.
+- 1 On the Tools page, click Run Recovery Point Browser. - 2 In the Select Recovery Point panel, select a recovery point to restore, and then click OK.